Child development in Africa: African games and songs

 Another significant feature of the developmental niche described by many researchers on African early childhood is the prominence of elaborate play activities, unsupervised by adults.
-Marfo and Biersteker note that while major Western psychological theories attribute to play an important role in child development, this is mainly focused on cognition, whereas anthropological studies in Africa have emphasised that play also serves as an interactive process of social enculturation, structuring opportunities for the rehearsal, critique and appropriation of cultural practices.
-The cognitive and social structure of African games has been extensively documented.
-Music and dance are notably rich dimensions of most African cultures and children participate in both from an early age.
+Marfo and Biersteker note that while Western psychological theories primarily emphasise the role of play in cognitive development, anthropological studies conducted in Africa have underscored its interactive nature, serving as a process for social enculturation.
+Play in this context creates opportunities for the rehearsal, critique, and adoption of cultural practices.
+African games exhibit well-documented cognitive and social structures.
+Furthermore, music and dance hold significant importance in most African cultures, with children actively participating in these activities from a young age.
 Mtonga analysed the texts of Chewa and Tumbuka children's songs and games observed in rural and urban areas of Zambia, highlighting how they reveal ‘reasoning and understanding the psychology of other participants’, and ‘playful and skilful manipulation of certain word-sounds in order to distort meaning, create new concepts, or paint a satirical caricature...’.
-He also notes that children's play in these communities is generally inclusive of multiple age groups and of children with physical handicaps.
+It is worth noting that children's play in these communities tends to include individuals from various age groups and those with physical disabilities.

-Yet indigenous games are seldom deployed as resources for enrichment in early childhood care and education (ECCE) programmes in Africa, despite the heavy emphasis on play in the curricula imported from Western preschool orthodoxy.
+However, despite the strong emphasis on play in the imported curricula of early childhood care and education (ECCE) programs from the Western preschool orthodoxy, indigenous games are seldom utilised as resources for enrichment in Africa.
 Okwany, Ngutuku and Muhangi describe a number of recent initiatives in Kenya and Uganda where a systematic attempt was made to ‘leverage indigenous knowledge for child care’, by deploying local traditional songs, proverbs, and food production, preparation and preservation practices as resources for the enrichment of children's intellectual, emotional and nutritional development, rather than ‘downgrading’ them in favour of those imported from the West.
 Unfortunately, as Hyde and Kabiru note, such efforts are relatively rare, and ‘centre-based programmes in Africa tend to be heavily influenced by Western culture and sometimes are not relevant to the needs of children and society’.